How to Expand Your Hiring Strategies to Include Hiring Remote Workers.

 HR involvement in onboarding virtually creates the opportunity to build a culture across the business.
-In the case of remote workers, forming a relationship with HR from the start can help new hires make connections beyond the people with whom they work directly, which in turn can bring them closer to the company as a whole.
+In the case of remote workers, forming a relationship with HR from the start can help new hires make connections beyond the people with whom they work directly.
+This in turn can bring them closer to the company as a whole.

-Here are few things to take care of:
+Here are few things to take care of when hiring remote workers:

 1. Communicate effectively with your remote new hires Don’t make your remote new hires feel like they have to search to find the right information.
 Instead guide them with the right message, at the right time, on the right device – in a seamless experience.

 2. Modify your content for virtual learning If you already have an onboarding process in place, you’ll want to modify your content to be accessible for virtual workers.

 As you deliver any content or presentations to new employees over video conference, do check in every minute or two to make sure they are still engaged and participating.
 The onboarding process will set the tone for the employee’s experience with the company, so it pays to invest in making it a great one!